ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 2. What [hardware](https://console.bluemix.net/docs/containers/cs_clusters.html#planning_worker_nodes) do I need for my worker nodes?
 Virtual machines or Bare Metal?
 3. How many worker nodes do you need?
 This depends on the applications scale, it's true that the more nodes you have the more resiliency your application will have.
 4. How many replicas of your cluster do you want for higher availability?
 Deploy replica clusters in multiple regions to make your app more available and protect the app from being down due to a region failure.
 5. What does the app need at minimum to startup?
-Testyourapptofindoutthe amount of memory and CPU that your app requires to run.
+Test your app to find out the amount of memory and CPU that your app requires to run.
 Your worker node should have enough resources to deploy and start up the app.
 Set resource requests as part of the pod specifications.
 This setting is what Kubernetes uses to select (or schedule) a worker node that has enough capacity to support the request.
 Estimate how many pods will run on the worker node and the resource requirements for those pods.
 At a minimum, your worker node must be large enough to support one pod for the app.
 6. When to increase the number of nodes?
 You can monitor the cluster usage and increase nodes when needed.
 Checkout the solution guide on how to [analyze logs and monitor the health of Kubernetes applications](analyze-logs-and-monitor-the-health-of-kubernetes-applications.html).
 7. Do you need redundant, reliable storage?
 If yes, create a persistent volume claim for NFS storage or bind an IBM Cloud database service to your pod.
 For either option, when a container crashes or a pod is removed from a worker node, the data is not removed and can still be accessed by other pods.